Packing list for Lares Trek - Inca Trail - Machu picchu

 - Original and valid International Student Card (ISIC), only if you booked the trek as student.

-- Hiking boots (waterproof), sneakers is welcome to but for the rainy is not enough comfortable.
+- Hiking boots (waterproof) for the rainy season.

 - Insect repellent to protect you from mosquitoes along the Inca Trail